The Gower Pilgrimage Way is a supporter of the ‘One Planet’ sustainability initiative

 None of the sections or stages of sections of the overall walk are circular walks and transport will be required back to start points.
 A two car solution is a possible solution or walkers may use local bus services.
 However, Gower is a rural area, and the frequency of such services may not be convenient.
 As an alternative, the following are some of the local taxi services:

 Walkers will be able to have ‘pilgrim passports’ stamped at each church, to mark their visit, just as on the famous Camino de Santiago de Compostela in Spain.
-Printed passports will be available from the churches or may be downloaded in due course by clicking HERE.
+Hard copies of the passport will be available from the churches and also downloaded below.
+The relevant stamp for each church will be located in a box at or near the church door.
+In some cases it may be attached to a nearby tree.
+Where churches are open, it may be inside.